Dnieper: Var

+Other names

-During the period of Old Great Bulgaria, it was known as Buri-Chai and, under the Kievan Rus' it was known as Славу́тич (Slavútytch), a name still used poetically in Ukrainian due to the influence of the Old East Slavic epic The Tale of Igor's Campaign and its modern adaptations on Ukrainian literature.
-This usage also lent its name to the city of Slavutych, founded in the wake of the Chernobyl disaster in 1986 to house displaced workers.
-The Kipchak Turks called it the Uzeu, the Crimean Tatars the Özü, and modern Turks the Özü or Özi.
+In Ukrainian it is also known poetically as Славутич or Славута, from an old name used in Kievan Rus'.
+This is due to the influence of the Old East Slavic epic The Tale of Igor's Campaign and its modern adaptations on Ukrainian literature.
+This usage also lent its name to the city of Slavutych, founded in the wake of the Chernobyl disaster in 1986 to house displaced workers, and to the Slavutych station of the Kyiv Metro.

+In Crimean Tatar, the river is known as Özü.
+In Turkish it is Özü or Özi, which was derived from Ochakiv.

 Geography

 The total length of the river is variously given as 2145 km or 2201 km, of which 485 km are within Russia, 700 km are within Belarus, and 1095 km are within Ukraine.
 Its basin covers 504000 km2, of which 289000 km2 are within Ukraine, 118360 km2 are within Belarus.

 The source of the Dnieper is the sedge bogs (Akseninsky Mokh) of the Valdai Hills in central Russia, at an elevation of 220 m.
 For 115 km of its length, it serves as the border between Belarus and Ukraine.
 Its estuary, or liman, used to be defended by the strong fortress of Ochakiv.

 The southernmost point in Belarus is on the Dnieper to the south of Kamaryn in Brahin Raion.